usarica/CMS3NtupleTools/README.md

 ###Installation
 1.  curl https://raw.githubusercontent.com/cmstas/NtupleMaker/master/install.sh > install.sh
-2. Specify the global tag and CMS3 tag you want to use at the top of install.sh.
+2. Specify the CMSSW_release and CMS3 tag you want to use at the top of install.sh.
 3.  source install.sh

 ###How to develop